STUDENT CARE SERVICES

 05. Pick up service & Welcome Kit

-Upon arrival at school, the student will receive brief information about school facilities, safety instructions, temporary ID and a welcome kit which contains toiletries.
+Upon arrival at school, the student will receive brief information about school facilities, safety instructions, temporary ID and a welcome kit.

 - From pick up service at the airport to the dormitory assisted by CIA staff